 Check her out: www.susanhaywood.com

 Cheryl has been racing bikes forever.
 She's got skills, strength, stamina, and a family.
-She was the 2012 NUE series (100 miler series) champion and is on her way to the same for 2013.
+She was the 2012 and 2013 NUE series (100 miler series).